seed-labs/seed-emulator/docs/developer_manual/README.md

 ## Getting Started

-1. **Fork the Repository**: Fork the [Your Package Name] repository on GitHub by clicking the "Fork" button.
+1. **Fork the Repository**: Fork the `seed-emulator` repository on GitHub by clicking the "Fork" button.
 2. **Clone the Repository**: Clone your fork of the repository to your local machine using `git clone`.
 3. **Switch to the Development Branch**: Checkout the development branch of the repository using `git checkout development`.
 4. **Create a Branch**: Create a new branch for your contribution using `git checkout -b branch-name`.